 At the beginning of 2021 there was a general downward trend in the number of weekly cases, however from week 21 there was a general increasing trend in cases, peaking in week 33.
-Although this was then followed by a decrease in weekly cases, there have been increases in recent weeks, including a new peak that was seen in week 48.
+Although this was then followed by a decrease in weekly cases, there have been increases in recent weeks, reaching a large peak in week 52.
+There has been a decrease in the number of weekly cases in week 1 2022 compared to the previous week.

 Figure 2.
-Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), 2021
+Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), 2021-22

 Figure 3.
-Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, 2021
+Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, 2021-22

 Figure 4.
-Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), for weeks 49 and 50
+Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), for week 52 and week 1

 Figure 5.
-Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, for weeks 49 and 50
+Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, for week 52 and week 1

-Figures 2 and 3 represents the cumulative number of cases reported by HSC laboratories and the National Testing Programme, and overall case rates per 100,000 population respectively, for 2021.
+Figures 2 and 3 represents the cumulative number of cases reported by HSC laboratories and the National Testing Programme, and overall case rates per 100,000 respectively, for 2021.
 The increasing use of the National Testing Programme as the main source of case data is particularly evident in the 2021 data; this programme enables detection of a greater spectrum of disease, in a greater number of settings additional to hospitals, including amongst younger age groups.
 From this data, we can see a higher number of cases overall in the 10-19 age group.

 Figures 4 and 5 show similar findings to the cumulative numbers but restricted to the previous two epidemiological weeks.
-These show how the age groups of cases in the most recent weeks at times differ from the overall cumulative cases presented in figures 2 and 3; in particular, the consistently lower case numbers in older age groups in recent weeks.
+These show how the age groups of cases in the most recent weeks at times differ from the overall cumulative cases presented in figures 2 and 3; in particular, the consistently lower case numbers in older age groups, and rising figures in 20-29 age group in recent weeks.